 If they sue you, make sure to respond in the time allotted.
 If you don’t respond, they win automatically.
 If you do respond, then they actually have to prove their case, which may be totally without merit.

 “You absolutely must answer the lawsuit,” says DebtCleanse founder Jorge Newbery.
 “If you don’t, the collection agency or debt buyer will get a default judgement against you, which is very fast and easy and cheap for them, and they can use that to levy your bank account or garnish your wages.
 But if you answer then sometimes they’ll simply decide that it’s too much effort to focus on the small percentage of people that answer, and they could end up dismissing your case so they can focus on the majority of customers who don’t answer, because those are the easy ones.”

 And if your debt is really out of control and collectors are making your life miserable, there’s a major card you can play: just stop paying.
 It’s an extreme step for extreme circumstances, but it can give you more leverage than you might realize.

 Looking for more assistance dealing with relentless debt collectors?
 DebtCleanse is here to help.

-You can create a premium account to get instant access to our powerful Action Tools, as well as connection to our nationwide network of attorneys who are specially trained to use DebtCleanse’s unconventional but effective methods to help people just like you break the cycle, settle their debt for a fraction of its original value, and take back their financial freedom.
+You can create a premium account to get instant access to our powerful Action Tools, and our Letter Generator, as well as connection to our nationwide network of attorneys who are empowered to use DebtCleanse’s unconventional but effective methods to help people just like you break the cycle, settle their debt for a fraction of its original value, and take back their financial freedom.